Florida Statute, Section 817.563

 Getting the criminal defense you need from The Law Place

-If you are charged with Sale of a Substance in Place of a Controlled Substance, you must contact a criminal lawyer from The Law Place at your earliest opportunity.
+If you are charged with Sale of a Substance in Place of a Controlled Substance, you must contact a criminal defense lawyer from The Law Place at your earliest opportunity.
 Our criminal defense attorneys are well-versed in helping others just like you, who are facing serious consequences and unwanted changes to their future.
 For experienced, knowledgeable legal representation in the state of Florida, call 941-444-4444 today for help.